 - Visit “The Tomb” from a Distance: And say no to nuclear weapons once and for all.
 What the locals refer to as “The Tomb” is a concrete dome that contains radioactive waste from the 67 nuclear bomb tests that the U.S. had conducted there between 1946 and 1958, when the Marshall Islands were still under U.S. control.

-Travel Risks for International Travellers in the Marshall Islands
+Travel Risks for International Travelers in the Marshall Islands

 Travel to the Marshall Islands is mostly safe for international tourists.
 Crime rates are low.
 Nothing more than minor thefts and occasional vandalism is likely to bother you.
 So a Marshall Islands travel insurance plan that covers these petty crimes is worth considering.